Moriyama-Umbraco/Moriyama.PreviewPDF/README.md

 This has been tested and compiled against **Umbraco V10 (DotNet 6)** and **Umbraco V13 (DotNet 8)** no other versions are officially supported.

-There are two versions of the package
+There are three versions of the package

 ## Ghostscript
 It makes use of the [Ghostscript](https://www.ghostscript.com/) library, when installing the NuGet package it will add both the Windows x86 and x64 DLLs into your project.